Federalism in the United Kingdom: Scotland, Northern Ireland and Wales

-Proposals for English Parliament
+Proposals for an English Parliament

-There have been proposals for the establishment of a single devolved English Parliament to govern the affairs of England as a whole.
+There have been proposals for the establishment of a single Devolved English Parliament to govern the affairs of England as a whole.
 This has been supported by groups such as English Commonwealth, the English Democrats and Campaign for an English Parliament, as well as the Scottish National Party and Plaid Cymru who have both expressed support for greater autonomy for all four nations while ultimately striving for a dissolution of the Union.
 Without its own devolved Parliament, England continues to be governed and legislated for by the UK Government and UK Parliament which gives rise to the West Lothian question.
 The question concerns the fact that, on devolved matters, Scottish MPs continue to help make laws that apply to England alone, although no English MPs can make laws on those same matters for Scotland.
-Since the 2014 Scottish independence referendum there has been a wider debate about the UK adopting a federal system with each of the four home nations having its own, equal devolved legislatures and law-making powers.
+Since the 2014 Scottish independence referendum there has been a wider debate about the UK adopting a federal system with each of the four Home Nations having its own, equal devolved legislatures and law-making powers.

 In September 2011 it was announced that the British government was to set up a commission to examine the West Lothian question.
 In January 2012 it was announced that this six-member commission would be named the Commission on the consequences of devolution for the House of Commons, would be chaired by former Clerk of the House of Commons, Sir William McKay, and would have one member from each of the devolved countries.
 The McKay Commission reported in March 2013.
 Following the election of a Conservative majority government in the 2015 general election, new parliamentary procedures and a Legislative Grand Committee were enacted to bring it into effect.
 The measures were subsequently abolished in 2021.